Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

 \textit{Computational phases of matter.}---We have described a universal scheme of MBQC using the states $|\psi_k\rangle$ as resource states.
-It turns out that these states can also be interpreted as fixed-point states of certain 1D symmetry-protected topological (SPT) phases of matter, and that our MBQC scheme can be extended beyond fixed-point states of these phases.
+It turns out that these states can also be interpreted as fixed-point states of certain 1D symmetry-protected topological (SPT) phases of matter \cite{Pollmann2010,Chen2011,Schuch2011}.
 To describe the SPT order, we first need to identify the symmetries.
-For this, we notice that Eq.~(\ref{eq:dualunitary}) essentially defines a matrix product state (MPS) representation of the wavefunction~\cite{Cirac2021}, from which the symmetries can straightforwardly determined (see Appendix~\ref{sec:spt}).
-From this analysis, we find that the symmetries each form a pattern of $Z$ and $I$ operators that repeat across the chain with a unit cell of size $p_k$.
-For example, the state $|{\psi}_{k=1}\rangle$ has symmetry $ZZIZZI\dots$ that repeats with a unit cell of size $p_1=3$.
-This operator and its translations generate a $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry.
-While this is distinct from the usual symmetry operators which one associates to the cluster chain~\cite{Son2012}, these generalized ``cyclic'' symmetries in 1D systems have been studied in Refs.~\onlinecite{Stephen2019,Sauerwein2019}.
-The repeating pattern reflects the underlying space-time evolution of the operators $O_k(\ell)$, such that the symmetries are also deeply linked to the dual-unitary structure.
-More precisely, the symmetry group of $|\psi_k\rangle$ is generated by (translated versions of) an operator $u=\prod_{i=1}^N Z_i^{c_i}$ where $c_i=1$ if $T_k^{i\dagger} Z_1 T_k^i$ acts as $X$ or $Y$ on the first logical qubit, and $c_i=0$ otherwise \footnote{Strictly speaking, this is the symmetry on periodic boundary conditions; some modifications are needed near the ends in the case of open boundary conditions.}.
-That is, the symmetry follows the pattern of the first row of the space-time evolution of the operators $O_k(\ell)$, see Fig.~\ref{fig:qca_evo} for the case $k=7$.
-The full symmetry group generated by $u$ and its translations is isomorphic to $\mathbb{Z}_2^{2k}$ (Appendix~\ref{sec:spt}).
+For this, we notice that Eq.~\eqref{eq:dualunitary} defines a matrix product state (MPS) representation of the wavefunction~\cite{Cirac2021}, from which the symmetries can be straightforwardly determined (see SM \cite{supplement}).
+We find that the symmetry group is generated by operators that form a string of $Z$ and $I$ which repeats along the chain with period $p_k$, \diff{similar to so-called spatially modulated symmetries \cite{Sala2021,Han2023}}.
+For $k=1$, the symmetry has the form $ZZIZZI\dots$ which repeats with a unit cell of size $p_1=3$.
+In general, the repeating pattern mirrors the top row of the space-time evolution of the operators $O_k(\ell)$, such that the symmetry is also deeply linked to the dual-unitary structure, see Fig.~\ref{fig:qca_evo}.
+These symmetry operators and their translations generate the total symmetry group $\mathbb{Z}_2^{2k}$.